 The study discovered that adding chestnuts to your diet can help in reducing visceral fat and blood cholesterol (3).
 Furthermore, the researchers reveal that the results were promising, given that no toxic effects were observed even when the chestnuts ratio was doubled.

 Even so, remember that weight loss is an all-rounded program.
 Eating water chestnuts alone for weight loss will not keep the weight at bay for long.
 On the contrary, they may also result in weight gain if you overindulge and break your calorie deficit.

 So, plan on leading a healthier lifestyle once you start your weight loss journey.
 Ditch the unhealthy patterns like smoking and alcohol consumption.
 Instead, drink more water, move more, get enough rest, and focus on good nutrition.

 Another benefit of consuming water chestnuts is improved digestion.
 They have high fiber content that helps grow healthy bacteria in your gut, making digestion smoother (4).
 Additionally, fiber improves digestion by preventing constipation, which may interfere with bowel health.
-This is by softening stools through water absorption, making it easier to pass stool (8).
+This is through adding bulk to the stool and also by softening stools through water absorption, making it easier to pass stool (8).

 How To Add Water Chestnuts To Your Diet?